pedrorosa-dev/todo-php-psql/README.md

 # Todo Task Application

-This is a Todo Task application developed using HTML, jQuery, CSS, PHP, and PostgreSQL.
+This is a Todo Task application developed using HTML, JS, CSS, PHP, and PostgreSQL.
 It allows users to efficiently manage their tasks.

 ## IMPORTANT: ONLY DESKTOP